 On top of the latest injury, he also had plenty of other injuries in his three-year stint at Alabama.
 In 2018 Tua broke his left index finger, sprained his right knee and had a left high ankle sprain.
 Those were all separate injuries occurring in different months.
 In 2019 he had a right high ankle sprain and the previously mentioned hip dislocation/fracture.
 He had surgery on both high ankle sprains and the hip injury.

 As if that wasn’t enough, there is even more injury news about Tua Tagovailoa.
 Michael Lombardi reported that Tua failed one team’s physical, discovering another injury.
 “He broke his wrist the first day of spring ball one year.
 And then they fixed it, he came back, and he broke it again,” Lombardi said, according to the Miami Herald.
-Tua has the ability to be a really good player, but I would not feel good spending a top-10 pick on a quarterback with an injury history as expansive as Tagovailoa’s.
+Tua has the ability to be a really good player, but I would not feel super confident spending a top-10 pick on a quarterback with an injury history as expansive as Tagovailoa’s.

 Overall Tua Tagovailoa is an impressive prospect.
 He brings different traits to the table than the typical high draft pick.
 Watching him progress through his reads and use his eyes to take defenders away from the throwing lane stood out to me.
 I would rank his ability to process information during the play first in his class.
 He does not appear to have any elite raw physical traits, but his accuracy is just as good as anyone in his draft class.
 I would take Drew Brees’ accuracy over Josh Allen’s arm strength every time.
-I would consider Tua for the first overall pick if he could’ve stayed healthy in college.
+I would have considered Tua for the first overall pick if he could’ve stayed healthy in college.
 That being said, that fact that we do not know if he can play sixteen games is a real concern.
-A team will almost certainly take a shot on him in the first round, and they will be justified in doing so.
+A team will almost certainly take a shot on him early in the first round, and they will be justified in doing so.
 If Tua can get on the TB12 method or something and stay on the field, he has a shot to be a perennial Pro-Bowler.

 If you liked this article, check out my take on the other signal callers in the draft class, starting with Joe Burrow.
 I will be covering all the top quarterbacks so stay tuned for the rest of the series.